-Intellectual property
+- Intellectual property

 - Crime (Victim's Rights including Victims Right to Review Scheme applications to the Crown Prosecution Service/police and Criminal Injuries Compensation Authority applications)

 Support Through Court (STC)

-The Centre has a collaboration in place with STC.
+The firm has a collaboration in place with STC.
 The charity trains a number of NLS students every year who provide support to hundreds of litigants in person.

 Environmental Law Foundation

 We are a member of the Environmental Law Foundation’s law school clinic’s network, which assists individuals and community groups in environmental law cases.
 We offer this in conjunction with local law firms.

-The Legal Advice Centre has achieved financial awards for their clients totalling over £5 million since 2014.
+NLS Legal has achieved financial awards for their clients totalling over £5 million since 2014.

 These resources describe the law in general terms.
 They are not intended to provide legal advice on specific situations and should not be relied upon as a source of legal advice.